mentasuave01/ETHGlobal-Buenos-Aires/README.md

 ### Betting

-When an attack is created the direction is not specified yet meaning that attacker and victim protocols are specified but origin and destination of the funds are still pending do be defined.
+When an attack is created the direction is not yet specified, meaning that attacker and victim protocols are specified but origin and destination of the funds (direction of the liquidity stream) are still pending do be defined.
 The resolution of the bet defines the direction of the attack.
 The bet allows to the users to bet 'for' or 'against' depositing reward token, the bet outcome is determined by the direction with higher value deposited.

 Possible outcomes:
  - 'for':